 How to Find the Best Turtle Beach Kona, Hawaii

 Are you looking for the best turtle beach Kona has?
 Hawaii is a magical place who’s waters are full of colorful and curious marine life.
 Many people come to Hawaii in hopes of seeing one of our many sea turtles.
-The Big Island has many beaches where turtles like to hang out.
+The Big Island has several beaches where turtles like to hang out.
 Here we detail a few of the best turtle beaches on the Big Island of Hawaii.
-If you are staying in of near the Kona area there are quite a few spots nearby.
+If you are staying in or near the Kona area there are quite a few sea turtle viewing opportunities.